LEAD Program

 Read Joy's Bio

-Joy holds a B.A. from Salem College and is a certified Life Coach through an ICF (International Coach Federation) recognized institution.
-She also is certified in safe-talk and suicide prevention.
+Joy holds a B.A. from Salem College and is a certified Life Coach through an ICF (International Coach Federation)-recognized institution.
+She is also certified in safe-talk and suicide prevention.
 Joy’s ‘why’ in life is: “impact every girl that comes in her life in some way.”
 Joy feels it’s our responsibility to be the change we want to see in our community, not just talk about it.

 Britney Dent